jlink/property-based-testing-in-kotlin/docs/README.md

 ### Assumptions

-In a way, flat mapping over arbitraries is a rather involved way to deal with dependencies across.
+In a way, flat mapping over arbitraries is a rather involved way to deal with data dependencies.
 A simpler and sometimes more natural way to reach the same goal are assumptions.
 An assumption is a filter that can use all parameters of a property function: